Jacobs-University/ICCV3_Salient_Object/PFA_Net/readme.md

 Else intsall the dependecies using https://github.com/Jacobs-University/ICCV3_Salient_Object/blob/main/PFA_Net/requirements.txt file.

 ## Data
 Download the data from the data directory.
-And follow the same folder structure which has given in the model to train the model.
+And follow the same folder structure which has given in the data directory to train the model.
 Otherwise download data zip file.

 ## Training